-$$R_n = 1/2 n^2 < \sigma v^2$$
+$$R_n = 1/2 n^2 < \sigma v >$$

 could then be computed and compared with the measured rate.
-(Here $\langle \sigma v \rangle$ is the known product of the fusion cross section and ion velocity, averaged over a Maxwellian velocity distribution, and is a known function of ion temperature.)
-With measured values of density and deuteron temperature, the computed rate coincided with the measured one.
+(Here <ov> is the known product of the fusion cross-section and ion velocity, averaged over a Maxwellian velocity distribution, and is a known function of ion temperature).
+With measured values of density and deuteron temperature the computed rate coincided with the measured one.
 Conditions (a) and (b) strongly indicated that the conditions of a thermonuclear plasma had been met: namely that the randomly moving ions which produce the plasma pressure had sufficient energy to produce the observed fusion neutrons.
 This is contrasted to the spurious situation in which a few very high-energy ions in a relatively cold plasma produce the neutrons and have not enough energy density to account for the plasma pressure.

 To obtain a further check on this condition, measurements were made of the magnetic field inside the plasma, which should be small or zero if the ion and electron pressures are indeed equal to the external magnetic pressure.
-Magnetic probe measurements showed this to be the case early in the compression,3,9 but were cast in doubt by the fact that the probe's presence in the plasma disturbed it near the maximum of the quiescent phase.
-This question was resolved by measuring the Zeeman splitting of a spectral line from trace carbon impurity ions (CV, a HeI-like ion) during the rise of the compressing magnetic field.7 The splitting was zero, and the internal magnetic field negligibly small.
-The fact that this condition of $\beta = 1$ persisted throughout most of the compression was proved by magnetic loop measurements8 which showed the magnetic flux in the plasma to continue undistrubed from its low values at the time of the Zeeman and probe measurements.
+Magnetic probe measurements showed this to be the case early in the compression,, but were cast in doubt by the fact that the probe's presence in the plasma disturbed

+Spectra of d-d protons and tritons emitted axially from the Scylla I plasma as measured in the arrangement of Fig. 5.
+Theoretical curves computed for Maxwellian ion velocity distributions of temperatures 1.0 and 1.5 keV are compared with the measured data points. it near the maximum of the quiescent phase.
+This question was resolved by measuring the Zeeman splitting of a spectral line from trace carbon impurity ions (CV, a HeI-like ion) during the rise of the compressing magnetic field.
+The splitting was zero and the internal magnetic field negligibly small.
+The fact that this condition of $\beta = 1$ persisted throughout most of the compression was proved by magnetic loop measurements which showed the magnetic flux in the plasma to continue undisturbed from its low values at the time of the Zeeman and probe measurements.

-Further experiments9 showed that the θ -pinch behavior just described for the second half-cycle could equally well be produced on the first halfcycle, provided that the plasma was strongly preionized to have sufficient conductivity to allow the shock of the dynamic phase to form in the first half-cycle.
-The reversed trapped field was applied independently at the beginning of the discharge, and it was verified that neutron emission in the high-pressure regime depended on the presence of negative trapped field.15 The field mixing was shown to occur during the dynamic phase of the discharge.
+Further experiments showed that the $\theta$ -pinch behavior just described for the second half cycle could equally well be produced on the first half cycle, provided that the plasma was strongly preionized to have sufficient conductivity to allow the shock of the dynamic phase to form in the first half cycle.
+The reversed trapped field was applied independently at the beginning of the discharge, and it was verified that neutron emission in the high-pressure regime depended on the presence of negative trapped field.
+The field mixing was shown to occur during the dynamic phase of the discharge.
 A proposed mechanism for the field mixing has been discussed in Ref.
 16. Only very small neutron emission occurred when there was no trapped field.

-The Doppler broadening measurements of deuteron ion energies, discussed above (Figs. 5 and 6) were extended to trace impurity ions by measuring the widths of the soft x-ray and uv spectral lines of C V, O VIII, and Ne IX.10 The results showed that the temperatures increased linearly with ion mass, corresponding to approximately equal random velocities for each ionic species rather than equal temperatures.
-The lack of collisional equilibrium thus indicated is believed to be characteristic of plasma in the high-density regime whose ion heating arises predominantly from reversed-field annihilation.
+The Doppler broadening measurements of deuteron ion energies, discussed above (Figs. 5 and 6) were extended to trace impurity ions by measuring the widths of the soft x-ray and uv spectral lines of C V, O VIII, and Ne IX.
+The results showed that the temperatures increased linearly with ion mass, corresponding to approximately equal random velocities for each iouic species rather than equal temperatures.
+The lack of collisional equilibrium thus indicated is believed to be characteristic of plasma in the high density regime whose ion heating arises predominantly from reversed-field annihilation.